reactive-python/reactpy/docs/source/core-concepts.rst

 Layout Dispatcher
 -----------------

-An :class:`~idom.core.dispatcher.AbstractDispatcher` implementation is a relatively thin layer of logic around a :class:`~idom.core.layout.Layout` which drives the triggering of events and layout updates by scheduling an asynchronous loop that will run forever - effectively animating the model.
-To execute the loop, the dispatcher's :meth:`~idom.core.dispatcher.AbstractDispatcher.run` method accepts two callbacks.
-One is a "send" callback to which the dispatcher passes updates, while the other is "receive" callback that's called by the dispatcher to events it should execute.
+A "dispatcher" implementation is a relatively thin layer of logic around a :class:`~idom.core.layout.Layout` which drives the triggering of events and updates by scheduling an asynchronous loop that will run forever - effectively animating the model.
+The simplest dispatcher is :func:`~idom.core.dispatcher.dispatch_single_view` which accepts three arguments.
+The first is a :class:`~idom.core.layout.Layout`, the second is a "send" callback to which the dispatcher passes updates, and the third is a "receive" callback that's called by the dispatcher to collect events it should execute.

 .. testcode::

     import asyncio

-    from idom.core import SingleViewDispatcher, EventHandler
     from idom.core.layout import LayoutEvent
+    from idom.core.dispatch import dispatch_single_view

     sent_patches = []